tfinlay/flask_issue_manager/README.md

 # Instructions

-This is a demo of a basic ticket management system that I designed and wrote at high school and modified to be published on GitHub in January 2022.
+This is a basic ticket management system that I designed and wrote at high school and modified to be published on GitHub in January 2022.

 ## Setup & Run